Sammi’s Favorite Things: Joyland

 Ellen Adair (Karen Lapidus); Sandra Bargman (Edna Miller); Kit L. Bromovsky (Laurie Lapidus); J. Dolan Byrnes (Kenneth Lapidus; Peter Collier (Aaron Dent); Jamyl Dobson (Julian Bass); Bernard Dotson (Elijah X); Ian Campbell Dunn (Larry Lapidus); Michelle Fahrenheim (Deb Dent); Carlo Fiorletta (Sal Cumpella); Michael A. Green (Mickey Mantle); Thomas Kane (Ray O’Brien); Jack Kusher (LBJ, Rodney Dangerfield); Robert McKay (Red Harrison); Chris Collins-Pisano; Erich Rausch (John Kelly); Mike Roche (Cherry Donaldson); Xavier Rodney; Arthur Ross (Mr. Wilt); Roslyn Seale (Tyra Bass); Tim Weinert (Marty Dent); Andrea Wolff.

-See also Sammi’s Favorite Things: Up Against the Wall
+See also Sammi’s Favorite Things: My Intent

 Technical producer: Paul Litwak.
 Stage manager: Cassie Saunders.
 Stage directions: Brett Owen.